Silent (unlisted) number

 Calling number display (CND) is a feature of your phone that shows the number of the person calling you and for people you call to see your number.

 When you make a call to other people, your number is usually displayed to them.
 You can check whether your number is displayed when you call other people.
 Dial:

 Stop your number showing

-There are ways to stop your number showing as caller ID.
+There are ways to stop your number being displayed.
 This is known as CND blocking.

-To block caller ID on all calls from your phone (known as permanent CND blocking), contact your telco.
+To block CND on all calls from your phone, contact your telco.

-To block caller ID for a call, dial 1831 then the number you are calling.
+To block caller ID for an individual call, dial 1831 then the number you are calling.
 Generally, this will make sure the person you are calling will not see your number.

 If you have problems with caller ID, complain to your telco.